anthonymobile/njbuswatcher_2020/README.md

-## Buswatcher
+## busdumper

-Most of this is now on the back burner except as needed to continue feeding the bus_report_Card project.
-Also, some notebooks have been added as examples.
+This will grab an entire transit system's worth of bus current locations (in this case, the entire NJTransit statewide system).
+Not actively working on this.

 ### Usage
 It's worth checking to make sure your pipeline is working before trying to automate the data collection.
 Otherwise you are asking for a lot of nasty emails from your cron daemon.

 ```
-python2 buswatcher.py -s nj --save-raw buslocations.csv
+python2 busdumper.py -s nj --save-raw buslocations.csv
 ```

 ####Logging to sqlite

 This will simply start to append new observations to a file (absolute path e.g. ~/file) that will quickly become unmanageable.
 Not recommended for ongoing collection.
 ```
-python buswatcher.py -s nj sqlite --sqlite-file buslog.sqlite
+python busdumper.py -s nj sqlite --sqlite-file buslog.sqlite
 ```

 #### Logging to MySQL